smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 He stopped.

 The eastern wall was rubble.
 Just... gone.
-Stone that had stood for generations reduced to scattered debris, dust still hanging in the air.
 The violence of it was breathtaking, not the careful demolition of engineering but raw force applied without precision.

 And the bodies.